-A closer look at Jansen's art
+A closer look

 To truly understand Jansen's work, you really need to see it in person, McNeil says.
 And that's partly because of the sheer size: Some of the paintings stand as high as 11 feet tall.

 "His works are beautiful, and they're beautifully painted," McNeil says.
 "They're monumental.
 They have a fantastic presence in person.
 And so they're awe-inspiring, but they're also incredibly thought-provoking."